Science News: The Resisted Levator Scapulae Test: A Clinical Test for C4 Radiculopathy

 Summary:

-This study examined a novel clinical test, the Resisted Levator Scapular (RLS) test, that could serve as a useful bedside tool for identifying isolated C4 radiculopathy.
-This condition is difficult to diagnose due to lack of reliable exam findings.
-Patients with clinical suspicion for C4 radiculopathy were enrolled.
-They were categorized either as a test group, who received CT-guided C4 nerve root injection as a diagnostic gold standard, or as a pragmatic control group.
-Based on imaging evidence of C3-4 foraminal stenosis.
-The performance of RLS test was evaluated by comparing bedside clinical findings with diagnostic nerve block outcomes.
-Twenty-five participants (12 male, 13 female) with a median age of 69 completed the study in the test group, with 298 participants (192 male, 106 female) completed the study in the pragmatic control group.
-Among 25 patients in test group, 9 had isolated C4 radiculopathy confirmed by nerve block and 15 had multilevel involvement including C4.
-Primary Analysis showed that RLS test had a high sensitivity (90%) but low specificity (20%), suggesting it is good at detecting possible cases, but not strong at ruling our mimics.
+Twenty-five participants (12 male, 13 female) with a median age of 69 completed the study in the test group and 298 participants (192 male, 106 female) completed the study in the pragmatic control group.
+Among the patients in the test group, nine had isolated C4 radiculopathy confirmed by nerve block and 15 had multilevel involvement including C4.
+Primary analysis showed that the RLS test had a high sensitivity (90%) but low specificity (20%), suggesting it is good at detecting possible cases, but not strong at ruling out mimics.
 Expanded analysis, which included the larger control group, considerably improved specificity (93%) and negative predictive value (99.6%).

 Overall, the authors conclude that the RLS test is a novel, practical bedside maneuver that can help raise suspicion for C4 radiculopathy and complement the neurological examination, although confirmatory imaging or diagnostic blocks remain necessary.